Green facade

 - Prune regularly and keep vents and windows clear.

-- Growing climbing plants on a pergola creates a nice sheltered spot in your garden in the summer.
+- By growing climbing plants on a pergola, you can create a pleasant, sheltered spot in your garden during the summer.

-- Racks of climbing plants above the windows serve as shading.
+- Racks with climbing plants above the windows serve as sun protection.